Medical Racism: The New Apartheid

 Medical Racism: The New Apartheid is a 2021 video production that promotes conspiracy theories about COVID-19 vaccines.
-Distributed by the anti-vaccination group Children's Health Defense, it alleges the COVID-19 vaccination efforts are a cover to conduct experiments on African American and Latin communities.
-Public health communication experts say the video presents actual injustices committed against African Americans in the past in order to make debunked anti-vaccination claims more believable.
+Distributed by the anti-vaccination group Children's Health Defense, it alleges the COVID-19 vaccination efforts are a cover to conduct experiments on the African American and Latin communities.
+Public health communication experts say the video presents past injustices committed against African Americans in order to make debunked anti-vaccination claims more believable.

+At the urging of disinformation experts, the film was removed from Facebook.

 Production and release

 The hour-long video was released on 11 March 2021, on the website of Children's Health Defense.
 A trailer published on Instagram was viewed more than 160,000 times.

 The group's president, Robert F. Kennedy Jr., is credited as a producer, as well David Centner's Centner Productions, Nation of Islam's Tony Muhammad, anti-vaccination author Curtis Cost, and the CEO of anti-vaccination group Urban Global Health Alliance, Kevin Jenkins.
 The video was directed by David Massey.